muratk3n/thirdwave/en/tweets/2020/week2.md

 ---

-Peirt as in of Rush, from Canada
+Peart as in of Rush, from Canada

 *2020-1-11 10:31:2*